abnowack/abnowack-site/content/posts/my-first-post.md

 \frac{d}{dt} \frac{\partial L}{\partial \dot{q}_i} - \frac{\partial L}{\partial q_i} = 0 \qquad i = 1, 2, ..., s
 $$

-Which is referred to as the Lagrange's Equations of Motion, written above for $s$ coordinates.
+Which is referred to as the Lagrange's Equations of Motion, written above for $$s$$ coordinates.

 Lagrange's Equations describe the relationship between accelerations, velocities, and positions of a mechanical system.
 They yield $$s$$ 2nd order differential equations which require $$2s$$ boundary conditions to solve for the equations of motion in time $$q_i (t)$$